Montclair Public School District 101 for Parents, Caregivers, and Families

 The process by which the school district's annual operating budget and capital budget is developed and approved for the ensuing school year takes most of the year.

 The Business Office projects the district's revenues and expenditures for the subsequent year and coordinates budget planning with the Superintendent, Department heads and building Principals.
 The Business Office also works with contracted consultants to project costs such as employee health benefits, liability insurance, gas and electric, and out-of-district tuitions, and with the district's architect to develop the capital budget priorities and cost estimates.
-Information is shared with the BOE's Finance and Facilities Committee throughout the year, with the first preliminary budget information provided to the public in around February.
+Information is shared with the BOE's Finance and Facilities Committee throughout the year, with the first preliminary budget information provided to the public in or around February.

 ACADEMICS & CURRICULUM — Answers to commonly asked questions about what our kids are learning, how they can access certain classes, and what kinds of tests are used in the district